jdcloudcom/en/documentation/Middleware/API-Gateway/Pricing/Billing-Rules.md

 (2) Free sections

-They are free during Beta.
 One request calling to API by the client is recorded as one call.
 For each user, the first 1 million calls to API per month are free.
 But the outflow traffic is not free.

 (3) Charged sections